 It is important to note that ReCharge Analytics should not be relied on as a professional accounting tool, or a replacement for a professional business advisor.

 The ReCharge Analytics suite is meant to give a helpful overview of how your business is performing and allows you to identify high-level behavior trends.
-It is not meant to be relied on to pinpoint accuracy at an individual level.

 The following are resolutions to a few common discrepancies we've identified.

 - ReCharge Analytics displays data through 11:59 PM ET.
 It is not refreshed every time you access the Analytics dashboard.
 However, data obtained through the ReCharge API, webhooks, or exports is updated periodically throughout the day.

 - Discrepancies between data sources may occur if you have migrated to ReCharge.

 - The total sales amount on the Revenue Trends dashboard is calculated using the charge amount for each order.
 The charge amount is the total cost of the product, as well as tax and shipping charges, minus any discount amounts, or partial refunds.